Nan1215/rd-img-classification-pilot/README.md

 We are ready to proceed with training our model!
 To make sure that we evaluate the performance of the model fairly, we will consider several train, validation and test splits in a process called [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 The result will be a set of directories (one per split) containing the training history, model checkpoint and interpretable heatmaps for the test images.
 We can use the script `train_crossvalidation.py` by specifying the directory to the dataset and some of the training hyperparameters:

-`python src/train.py --data_dir ../training_data --epochs 100 --patience 10 --experiment_name model_training --img_aug 0.5 `
+`python src/train.py --data_dir ../training_data --epochs 100 --patience 10 --experiment_name model_training --img_aug 0.5 --saving_dir ../ `

 ## Inference